Erlkönig (Schubert)

 Among Schubert's most famous works, the piece has been arranged by various composers, such as Franz Liszt (solo piano) and Heinrich Wilhelm Ernst (solo violin); Hector Berlioz, Franz Liszt, and Max Reger have orchestrated the piece.

 History

 Goethe's poem was set in music by at least a hundred composers, including Johann Friedrich Reichardt, Carl Friedrich Zelter and Carl Loewe, though no work would become as preeminent as Schubert's, which stands among the most performed, reworked and recorded compositions ever written.

 Schubert composed "Erlkönig" at the age of 18 in 1815 – Joseph von Spaun claims that it was written in a few hours one afternoon.
 He revised the song three times before publishing his fourth version in 1821 as his Opus 1.
 The work was first performed in concert on 1 December 1820 at a private gathering in Vienna.
-The public premiere on 7 March 1821 at the Theater am Kärntnertor was a great success, and quickly propelled the young composer to fame in Vienna.
+The public premiere on 7 March 1821, at the Theater am Kärntnertor, featured Johann Michael Vogl as the solo baritone, accompanied by Anselm Hüttenbrenner on the piano; it was a great success, and quickly propelled the young composer to fame in Vienna.